 In the last years of the 16th century, Karkus changed owners several times before it became a part of the Polish–Lithuanian Commonwealth in 1582.
 Polish governments did not last long, because at the beginning of the seventeenth century, the Swedes captured the castle, occupying it for another hundred years.
 Medieval fortifications were already heavily damaged, and what remained was finally destroyed in 1708, during the Great Northern War.

-The castle was a large defensive complex consisting of an upper castle with three wings and two wards: a smaller inner bailey located west of the upper castle and a large southern bailey separated by a moat.
-The considerable size of the upper castle suggests that in addition to the chapel, there could be other conventual rooms, such as a refectory or dormitory.
+The castle was situated on a hill on the eastern side of the lake and the streams connected to it.
+It was a large defensive complex consisting of an upper ward with three wings and two outer wards: a smaller bailey located west of the upper ward and a large southern bailey separated by a ditch.
+The considerable size of the upper ward suggests that in addition to the chapel, there could be other conventual rooms, such as a refectory or dormitory.
 In the fifteenth century castle fortifications were extended, adding an additional wall line with semi-cylindrical towers from the east.

 Until today, the castle has been preserved in the form of a highly advanced ruin with the best preserved outer bailey and a gatehouse.
 The remains of the upper castle are the least visible.
 In recent years, the castle area has been tidied up and adapted for sightseeing.

 Borowski T., Miasta, zamki i klasztory, Inflanty, Warszawa 2010.

 Tuulse A., Die Burgen in Estland und Lettland, Dorpat 1942.